-Unit A: Everybody is a Poet In this unit students explore concepts of individuality and the transitory stages of life.
+Unit A: Coming of Age In this unit students explore concepts of individuality and the transitory stages of life.
 Through their study of a range of poetry, students consider their own identity, individuality and place in the world.
-Unit B: Make Them Laugh In this unit students focus on the diverse and complex physical and literary elements that create humour and how humour can be an effective tool for both communication and relevant social commentary.
-Unit C: Media Issues In this unit students examine a range of print and digital media texts.
-Students explore the power of language in conveying and concealing information and the influence of bias and misinformation in our contemporary world.
-They examine closely the language devices that serve to both inform and persuade different audiences.
+Unit B: The Hero's Journey In this unit students explore the concept and narrative structure of the 'hero's jour- ney'.
+They do this through an exploration of culturally significant texts and myths and legends which either conform to or subvert the conventions, narrative struc- ture and character archetypes common to hero's journey.
+Unit C: Poetry In this unit students undertake a close study of poetry.
+They focus on the identifi- cation and analysis of a range of poetic techniques across a broad range of poetry, including works by Australian and Torres Island poets.
 Unit D: Close Study of Text In this unit students focus on a significant print text.
 They examine how language can be used to convey significant ideas and messages.
-They also learn about the importance and impact of a composer's context on their work and how audiences must consider this when evaluating the value and meaning of a text.
+They also learn about the importance and impact of a composer's context on their work and how audiences must consider this when evaluating the value and meaning of a text. must consider this when evaluating the value and meaning of a text.